-ADM.15.02 The agency uses an accounting system that includes approval of each account, and, at a minimum, provisions for monthly status reports showing:
+ADM.15.02 The agency uses an accounting system that includes provisions for the monthly status reports showing:

 - a.
 Initial appropriation for each account (or program); - b.
 Balances at the commencement of the monthly period; - c.
 Expenditures and encumbrances made during the period; and - d.
 Unencumbered balance.